 Time Limits for Complaints Against the Police

 Complaints against the police are mostly dealt with by the police force concerned through local resolution or local investigation.
-In more serious cases the Independent Police Complaints Commission get involved, either from the beginning, or after an appeal.
+In more serious cases the Independent Office for Police Conduct get involved, either from the beginning, or after an appeal.

 Either way, there is no strict time limit for making a complaint.
 But both the police and the IPCC can refuse to consider complaints for matters over 12 months old without a good explanation for the delay.